 1 in 3 people over 65 will fall each year, rising to 1 in 2 over 80.
 A significant proportion will receive medical treatment.

 A life-time of ingrained tension habits reduces balance, mobility and coordination in the elderly often resulting in painful falls.
-And nothing increases the chance of falling than the fear of falling.
+And nothing increases the chance of falling more than the fear of falling.
 It's a very real emotional response that increases rigidity in the postural muscles in an attempt to find stability.
 The irony is that you gain your stability through the inherent instability of the skeleton; it needs to be able to adjust and readjust at all times in order to stay upright.
 Otherwise it's like trying to stand a pencil on its end.
-A willow gains it's strength through it's ability to bend in the wind.
+A willow gains it's strength through its ability to bend in the wind.
 It's the same for you in gravity, you need to remain free to move, even in standing, which is itself, a movement activity.
 Any interference with this increases the chance of falling.

 Research conducted by Glenna Batson and Sarah Barker at the University of South Carolina showed a remarkable improvement in Functional Reach (a clinical measure of balance) after just a two week trial period of the Alexander Technique in community dwelling elderly ages 60-89.